DEVRY INC. TO ACQUIRE U.S. EDUCATION CORPORATION

 DeVry intends to finance the acquisition through a combination of cash and debt, utilizing its existing credit facility and potentially borrowing against its holdings of auction rate securities.
 The transaction is subject to regulatory approvals and customary closing conditions.
 The transaction is not conditioned on financing and is expected to close during September 2008.

 The majority shareholders of USEC are Chicago Growth Partners and ClearLight Partners, LLC.
 Credit Suisse acted as financial advisor to DeVry Inc. and Winston & Strawn LLP served as DeVry Inc.’s legal counsel.
 BMO Capital Markets acted as financial advisor to U.S. Education Corporation and Kirkland & Ellis LLP served as U.S. Education Corporation’s legal counsel.
-Once the acquisition has been completed, these schools will join Ross University and Chamberlain College of Nursing as part of DeVry’s Medical and Healthcare segment.
+Once the acquisition has been completed, these schools will join Ross University and Chamberlain University as part of DeVry’s Medical and Healthcare segment.

 Conference Call and Webcast Information